cs357/textbook/notes/linsys.md

        A is any matrix
-       L will be a lower-triangular matrix with 1 on the diagonal, the same shape as A U will be an upper-triangular matrix, the same shape as A U will be a permutation matrix, the same shape as A
+       L will be a lower-triangular matrix with 1 on the diagonal, the same shape as A U will be an upper-triangular matrix, the same shape as A P will be a permutation matrix, the same shape as A
     """
     n = A.shape[0]
     if n == 1: